NiklasSvenzen/docs/docs/syncconsiderations.md

 Also note that synchronization failure is a worst-case scenario and should rarely occur in production.

+## Scenarios
+Below a couple of usage scenarios are listed where the risk of becoming out of sync are exemplified

-## Machine-to-machine-to-machine: Different machines, different times
+### Machine-to-machine-to-machine: Different machines, different times
 **Scenario**: Clinician walks away from her desktop EHR and accesses an app on her mobile device which synchronizes to the EHR's hibernated session.

 | Consideration | Risk |